mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 direction.
 The associated state represents a fully established bidirectional communication.
 When timer TO_ASSOCIATED expires, the device assumes that the flow has shut down without signaling as such, and drops state for the flow, performing any associated processing.
-When a stop signal (see {{stop- signaling}}) is observed in either direction, the flow transitions to the closing state.
+When a bidirectional stop signal (see
+{{stop-signaling}}) is confirmed, the flow transitions to the closing state.

 When a flow enters the closing state, it starts a timer TO_CLOSING.
 While the stop signal should be the last packet on a flow, the TO_CLOSING timer ensures that reordered packets after the stop signal will be accounted to the flow.
 When this timer expires, the device drops state for the flow, performing any associated processing.

-Spurious closing signals can be cancelled

 ## Additional States and Actions